 Generally, the most important air cargo hubs, such as Memphis and Hong Kong, are also the hubs of key carriers.
 One important exception is Anchorage International Airport.
-Because freighters have shorter ranges than passenger aircraft and because freight is less sensitive to intermediate refueling stops than passengers, many freighters on transpacific routes refuel in Alaska to maximize their payload.
+Because freighters have shorter ranges than passenger aircraft and because freight is less sensitive to intermediate refueling stops than passengers, many freighters on transpacific routes refuel in Alaska to maximize their payload and clear US customs.

 It is not uncommon for older aircraft, particularly wide-body aircraft, to be converted for cargo operations when they complete their commercial life on the passenger market.
-For instance, in mid-2021 the fleet of Amazon Air comprised converted Boeing 767 and Boeing 737 freighters.
-Former passenger jets like these have lower acquisition costs, a vast pool of experienced pilots, and ready availability of parts for maintenance.
-On the other hand, new-build jets, such as the popular Boeing 777 freighter used by FedEx on many intercontinental routes have greater reliability and range.
+For instance, in mid-2022, the fleet of Amazon Air comprised converted Boeing 767 and Boeing 737 freighters.
+Former passenger jets like these have lower acquisition costs, a vast pool of experienced pilots, and the ready availability of parts for maintenance.
+On the other hand, new-build jets, such as the popular Boeing 777 freighter used by FedEx on many intercontinental routes, have greater reliability, fuel efficiency, and range.

 A final feature of airline networks is their seasonality.
 Air cargo flows tend to peak near the Christmas season.
-However, some specific products (e.g., Valentine’s Day flowers in February or the shipment of thousands of tons of Beaujolais Nouveaux wine from France to Asia each November) have different temporal patterns.
+However, some specific products (e.g., Valentine’s Day flowers in February or the shipment of thousands of tons of Beaujolais Nouveau wine from France to Asia each November) have different temporal patterns.
 For passenger air transport, July and August are the most traveled months overall, corresponding to the peak tourist season in Europe and North America.
 Elsewhere in the world, other seasonal patterns may be more important.
-For instance, in China, the busiest days of the year tend to be close to the Spring Festival (or Lunar New Year) in January or February, with airports smashing new records each year.
-And the Muslim hajj generates millions of trips to Mecca, Saudi Arabia, over a five-day period each year, with the vast majority of pilgrims flying into either King Abdulaziz International Airport in Jeddah or Prince Mohammed bin Abdulaziz International Airport in Medina.
+For instance, in China, the busiest air travel days of the year tend to be close to the Spring Festival (or Lunar New Year) in January or February.
+The Muslim hajj generates millions of trips to Mecca, Saudi Arabia, over a five-day period each year, with the vast majority of pilgrims flying into either King Abdulaziz International Airport in Jeddah or Prince Mohammed bin Abdulaziz International Airport in Medina.

 4. Airlines, Hubs, and Alliances

-There were several thousand airlines in the world in 2019, most of them very small.
-Only about 1,400 were members of the International Air Transport Association (IATA), and even among IATA members, a relative handful of airlines account for most of the traffic.
+There are several thousand airlines in the world, most of them very small.
+Only about 1,400 are members of the International Air Transport Association (IATA), and even among IATA members, a relative handful of airlines account for most of the traffic.
 In 2018, the top 25 airlines accounted for just over 50 percent of available seat-kilometers (ASKs), a measure of capacity.

-The traffic feed through hubs like Dubai enables the hubbing carrier (Emirates in this instance) to offer higher frequency service with larger aircraft at higher load factors, which in turn lowers the per passenger-kilometer cost.
+The traffic feed through hubs like Dubai enables the hubbing carrier (Emirates in this instance) to offer higher frequency service with larger aircraft at higher load factors, lowering the per passenger-kilometer cost.
 Traffic feed further permits a carrier to add services to more thinly traveled markets (e.g., in 2019, Emirates extended new nonstop services between Dubai and Porto, Portugal’s second-largest city).

 The ability of airlines to spread their networks internationally has been limited both by the persistence of regulations and by the preferences that travelers have for their home country airlines.
 Carriers have overcome these limitations, at least partially, through the formation of alliances.
 Alliances are voluntary agreements to enhance the competitive positions of the partners.
-Members benefit from greater scale economies, a lowering of transaction costs, and a sharing of risks while remaining commercially independent.
+Members benefit from greater scale economies, lowering transaction costs, and sharing risks while remaining commercially independent.
 Today, the largest alliance is the Star Alliance, which was launched in 1997 by Air Canada, Lufthansa, SAS, Thai Airways International, and United Airlines.
-By 2019, 22 others had joined those five carriers, and the alliance’s combined network reached 193 countries with a combined fleet of more than 5,000 aircraft.
-The two other major alliances are SkyTeam (19 airlines led by Delta and Air France) and Oneworld (13 airlines led by British Airways and American Airlines).
+By 2022, 21 others had joined those five carriers, and the alliance’s combined network reached 193 countries with a combined fleet of more than 5,000 aircraft.
+The two other major alliances are SkyTeam (18 airlines led by Delta and Air France) and Oneworld (15 airlines led by British Airways and American Airlines).

-Most large airlines belong to an alliance, testament to the significant advantages of membership:
+Most large airlines belong to an alliance, a testament to the significant advantages of membership:

 - Optimization of connections.
-Alliance members coordinate on schedule coordination at key hubs (e.g., Frankfurt for the Star Alliance) to facilitate connections from one member’s network to another.
-Adjacent gates in shared terminals accelerate connections, for example in Beijing Capital International Airport’s Terminal 3, where all the Star Alliance airlines serving the city are co-located.
+Alliance members coordinate schedules at key hubs (e.g., Frankfurt for the Star Alliance) to facilitate connections from one member’s network to another.
+Adjacent gates in shared terminals accelerate connections.
+For example, all the Star Alliance airlines serving Beijing are co-located in Beijing Capital International Airport’s Terminal 3.

 - Geographical specialization.
 An airline in an alliance can tap global markets while specializing in its home market.
 Before the COVID-19 pandemic, for instance, Star Alliance member Air Canada served only seven hubs in East and Southeast Asia.
 Still, via its alliance partners, it gained access to dozens of other cities in the region.
-In turn, Asian members of the Star Alliance, such as Singapore Airlines (SIA), accessed Air Canada’s vast network in its home country without having any flights of their own to Canada.
+In turn, Asian members of the Star Alliance, such as Singapore Airlines (SIA), accessed Air Canada’s vast network in its home country.

 - Joint marketing.
 Alliance members reciprocate in frequent flyer programs and other marketing efforts.
 Travelers can earn and redeem miles across the members of an alliance.